JacCars/Analyse_package/README.md

-# EDSA Sprint: Analyse - Analyse_package.py
+# EDSA Sprint: Analyse - 7functions.py

 ## Introduction

-Analyse_package is a small Python package that allows one to do 7 basic data analyses on lists (functions 1-3) and pandas.DataFrame structured twitter data (fucntions 4-7).
+7functions is a small Python package that allows one to do 7 basic data analyses on lists (functions 1-3) and pandas.DataFrame structured twitter data (fucntions 4-7).
 Each analysis/function has specific input/output as seen in their respective dosctrings.